chipsnyder/Rover/README.md

 Stars by Anthony Bossard from the Noun Project

-Icons not mentioned here were either developed by myself or used from Material Design.
+Icons not mentioned here are provided by Apple Packaged resources.